mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/TESTING.md

 ### **_Automated testing_**

 * HTML pages tested with [W3C HTML Validator](https://validator.w3.org).
-I Had warning on regards sections that needed heading.
+I had warning on regards sections that needed heading.
 Due to the fact that the heading was outside the section for layout reasons.
-Modified the position of the section nwarning removed.
+Modified the position of the section warning removed.

 * CSS file has been tested with [W3C CSS validator](https://jigsaw.w3.org/css-validator/).
 No errors.